brabanod/AuthNavigation/README.md

 ### Short Instructions

 1. *Project:* Create 2 VC's for *Basic* and 3 for *Advance* (Specify unique Storybard ID's for each)
-3. *MainVC:* Create an `AUAuthNavigator` instance
+3. *HostVC:* Create an `AUAuthNavigator` instance
-4. *MainVC:* Make the class conform to `AUAuthenticatable` protocol, set the delegate and implement the two methods
+4. *HostVC:* Make the class conform to `AUAuthenticatable` protocol, set the delegate and implement the two methods
-5. *MainVC:* Set the Storyboard ID's to the corresponding properties of your `authNavigator`
+5. *HostVC:* Set the Storyboard ID's to the corresponding properties of your `authNavigator`
-6. *MainVC:* Call `startAuthentication` in `viewWillAppear` and call `stopAuthentication` in `viewDidDisappear`
+6. *HostVC:* Call `startAuthentication` in `viewWillAppear` and call `stopAuthentication` in `viewDidDisappear`
 7. *LoginVC:* Call `finishLogin(success: Bool)` when your login process is done
 8. *LoadingVC:* Call `finishLoading` when your loading process is done

 ### Complete Instrcutions

-1. **Setting up VC's:** You need to create minimum 2 VC's in Interface Builder and their related controller classes, one is your `MainVC` and the other is your `LoginVC`.
+1. **Setting up VC's:** You need to create minimum 2 VC's in Interface Builder and their related controller classes, one is your `HostVC` and the other is your `LoginVC`.
 If you want a loading screen, you have to create a third VC, which we will name `LoadingVC`

-2. **Creating `AUAuthNavigatorInstance`:** In your `MainVC` you need an instance of `AUAuthNavigator`.
+2. **Creating `AUAuthNavigatorInstance`:** In your `HostVC` you need an instance of `AUAuthNavigator`.
 If you only use AuthNavigation on one of your VC's in your app it's a good practice to use the `sharedInstance` from the class itself.
-If you use AuthNavigation multiple times in your app you should create your own instance. because your `LoginVC` and `LoadingVC` will need the same instance as `MainVC` it's a good idea, to declare the instance as a `static` variable in `MainVC` and use this in the other classes like `MainVC.authNavigator`.
+If you use AuthNavigation multiple times in your app you should create your own instance. because your `LoginVC` and `LoadingVC` will need the same instance as `HostVC` it's a good idea, to declare the instance as a `static` variable in `HostVC` and use this in the other classes like `HostVC.authNavigator`.

-3. **Setting up `MainVC`:** Your `MainVC` class needs to conform to the `AUAuthenticatable` protocol.
+3. **Setting up `HostVC`:** Your `HostVC` class needs to conform to the `AUAuthenticatable` protocol.
 In `viewDidLoad` set the delegate of your `AUAuthNavigator` instance, let's call it `authNavigator`.
  Next set the Storyboard ID's (`loginVCId` and if you want `loadingVCId`).
  To actually use the authenticator, call `authNavigator.startAuthentication()` in `viewWillAppear` and `authNavigator.stopAuthentication()` in view.
  Now implement the 2 methods of the protocol: